micro-FPGA/ONE_AI_Ready/README.md

 This is a collection of designs for FPGA boards supporting ONE AI from [ONE WARE](https://one-ware.com).
-Please check for instructions and help.
+Please check project wiki for instructions and help.